-of the body for each injection.
-But be sure to choose a different injection site in that area.
 If you inject other medicines you should choose a different site from where you inject MYALEPT.
-Do not inject MYALEPT in the same site as your other medicines.
+Do not inject MYALEPT in the same site in that area.

+site as your other medicines.

 Important:

 Inject MYALEPT under the skin (subcutaneous).
 Do not inject MYALEPT into a muscle or vein.